openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 Each node on the network should run its node with chain spec JSON file provided to `--chain` option.
 Format of such file depends on the consensus `Engine` used and is described in the next section.

 If you're expecting to issue blocks, make sure you have `--engine-signer` set to one of the `authorities` and password file is provided to `--password`.
+Parity has a separate directory for each chain, so make sure that the account is visible on the specified chain (create an account with `--chain`, import the keys or use `--keys-path`).
 You should ensure anyone else you want issuing on the network is similarly configured.
 Each authority can only run a **single node** and to utilize the full network capacity each authority should run a node.
 The configuration can also be done via the [config file](https://ethcore.github.io/parity-config-generator/) with the following fields:

 ```